fnalways/terminus-docs/docs/manual/platform-architecture.md

 ### Workflow management

-For workflow orchestration, Olares uses [Argo Workflows](https://argoproj.github.io/).
+Olares uses [Argo Workflows](https://argoproj.github.io/) for workflow orchestration.
 This Kubernetes-native tool automates complex tasks, such as those required by Olares' distributed recommendation engine.
 Currently, this functionality is not available to third-party applications.

 ### Secret management

 Two secret management solutions are integrated into Olares:

 - [Vault](https://github.com/beclab/olares/tree/main/apps/vault): Protects sensitive data like accounts, passwords, and mnemonics.
 It encrypts secrets, ensuring that even if the server is compromised, the data remains secure.
 Vault is developed by the Olares team based on [Padloc](https://padloc.app/).
-- [Infisical](https://infisical.com/): A tool for managing sensitive information and preventing secret leaks within teams.
+- [Infisical](https://infisical.com/): A tool for managing sensitive information and preventing secret leaks in Olares development.

 ### Observability